simplic/documentation/dev/api_plugins/index.md

 ### [DB-Tools](Simplic%20DB-Tools/introduction.md)

-A ? that provides functionality for working with a simplic / sap sybase sql anywhere database.
+Contains a set of tools to enhance the work with a simplic / sap sybase sql anywhere database.

 ### [ERP](Simplic%20ERP/introduction.md)